charithmu/perception_pipeline/README.md

-# Perception_Pipeline
+# Perception Pipeline

 ### perception pipeline for multiple LIDAR streams.
-Currently the package uses four Ouster-128 sensors
+Currently the package is ocnfigured for 4 Ouster-128 sensors
+### Bounding box, OctreeGrid and VoxelGrid fiters are implemented.
+### Output can either be saved to *.pcd files or streamed with ROS messages.
+### Current test setup achieved 20hz resolution with 100-150ms.
+Highly depended on the host system.

 ## Startup Procedure after restart of computer: